 Cordless power tools, including drills, come with Lithium-ion batteries.
 Typically a 14-volt unit is more powerful than a 12-volt unit.
 However, if that 12-volt drill comes with a 4-amp battery, and the 14-volt model comes with a 2-amp battery, then the 12-volt drill unit will perform much better than the counterpart.

-Therefore, check the ampere rating of the battery.
-For heavy-duty projects, a 4-amp battery would be the right option to go with.
+Therefore, check the ampere rating of the battery and battery life.
+For heavy-duty projects, a 4-amp battery powered drill would be the right option to go with.
 Otherwise, a 2-amp battery will perform great when it’s about drilling on light and medium-duty applications or work materials.

 Newer charger models come with features that make charging power tool batteries more convenient and safe.
 These chargers prevent overheating, overcharging and require to fully drain once in a while to ensure the best possible battery life.
 If you get an older model, you will miss out on these useful features.